 Before you sit down, disinfect your seat.
 The tray, screen, armrests, seat itself — just like those airport security trays, airplane seats are crawling with germs.
 One study found airplane tray tables have almost 17 times more germs than what is on your toilet seat at home.
 Anti-bacterial wipes are a must.

 Once you have sanitized, start hydrating — plane dehydration is no joke since the air in the cabin is significantly drier than the air on the ground (in most climates).
 Aim to drink one cup of water for every hour of flight time.
 “Although tempting, coffee, alcohol and high-sugar beverages are not the smartest hydration options while flying,” adds Ansari.
-“Caffeine can not only contribute to dehydration, but can keep you from getting adequate sleep, especially on long trips when it would be beneficial to get those extra Z’s.
-It can also make your jet lag worse upon arriving to your destination.”
+“Caffeine can not only contribute to dehydration but can keep you from getting adequate sleep, especially on long trips when it would be beneficial to get those extra Z’s.
+It can also make your jet lag worse upon arriving at your destination.”

 Jet lag, the temporary travel-induced sleep disorder which causes extreme fatigue and that hard-to-shake foggy feeling, gets worse the more time zones you travel through.
-It is hard to completely avoid — when your internal clock is on New York time but your body is in Singapore, there is only so much you can do to avoid feeling sleepy.
+It is hard to completely avoid — when your internal clock is in New York time but your body is in Singapore, there is only so much you can do to avoid feeling sleepy.
 But there are things you can do to mitigate jet lag, like avoiding caffeine and sticking to decaf tea with lemon on your flight.
 Light exposure can also be surprisingly powerful since it tells your body when to wake up and when to power down.
 If it is nighttime at your destination but you are flying during the day, close your window shade and use an eye mask to try to get some sleep.

 Air in the cabin is significantly drier than the air on the ground, so aim to drink one cup of water for every hour of flight time.